SSH (manual setup)

 ssh diagram

-1. On server-with-olivetin, run mkdir /opt/OliveTinSshKeys to create a shared directory for your SSH key file.
+1. Create the /opt/OliveTinSshKeys directory, to create a shared directory for your SSH key file.

 This will later be used as a "volume mount" when you create a docker container.

-You should get something that looks like this.
-If you get a "permission denied" error when creating files, you could run chmod 0777 /opt/OliveTinSshKeys and try again.
+3. You should get something that looks like this.
+If you get a "permission denied" error when creating files, try running chmod 0777 /opt/OliveTinSshKeys and try again.

 root@server-with-olivetin: ssh-keygen